A List of the Key Parties to a Discretionary Trust

-The most common form of trust, a discretionary trust is created when the trustee has the discretion to choose who receives the trust property, and how much each of them get.
+Trusts can take many forms and structures, with one of the most common being discretionary trusts.
+A discretionary trust is created when the trustee has the discretion to choose who receives the trust property, and in what amounts.
 A discretionary trust has 4 key parties.

 A Settlor is the person who must sign the discretionary trust deed and ‘settle’ the trust for the benefeciaries’ benefit.
 The process involves a payment of a small fee (‘settlement sum’) to the trustee.